-- 16. Project Timelines: Proposed Start Date: n/a Projected Complete Date: n/a - 17.
-Estimated Delivery Date of Completion Report to CPC: n/a - 18.
-Project description and explanation (attach additional sheets as needed): The Conservation
+16. Project Timelines: Proposed Start Date: n/a Projected Complete Date: n/a

-Commission is requesting \$25,000 in CPA funds to be added to the Town's Conservation

-Fund to help preserve open space, protect water resources and wildlife habitat, and preserve land for agricultural, recreational, and forestry activities.
+17. Estimated Delivery Date of Completion Report to CPC: n/a 18.
+Project description and explanation (attach additional sheets as needed): The Conservation Commission is requesting \$100,000 in CPA funds to be added to the Town's Conservation Fund to help preserve open space, protect water resources and wildlife habitat, and preserve land for agricultural, recreational, and forestry activities.
 The Conservation Fund allows the Town to move quickly in the event a priority parcel becomes available.
 In the past, the Conservation Fund has been used to purchase Conservation Restrictions, Agricultural Preservation Restrictions, and fee ownership of conservation land in the Town.
 The Commission's goal is to maintain an amount between \$750,000 and \$1,000,000 in the Conservation Fund.
-As of February 28, 2018, the Conservation Fund balance is \$762,726.02.
-(See attached proposal for full project description.) - 19.
-Feasibility: The Conservation Fund has been used numerous times to preserve open space, recreational, and cultural/historical assets.
-(See attached proposal.) - 20.
-List of Attachments: - a) Proposal;

-- e) Attachment 4, Letters of Support List;

-- b) Attachment 1, Master Plan Excerpt;

-- f) Attachment 5, Response to March 2,

-c) Attachment 2, OSRP excerpt;

-- 2018 Letter from the CPC. - d) Attachment 3, Management Plan; - 21.
-Additional Information: See proposal, map figures included in Attachments 1 & 2, and response to March 2, 2018 memo from the CPC. - 22.
-Management Plan: See attached Management Plan for Land Protection (Attachment 3).
+As of January 31, 2019, the Conservation Fund balance is \$654,743.06.
+19. Feasibility: The Conservation Fund has been used numerous times to preserve open space, recreational, and cultural/historical assets.
+The Fund was used in 2018 to purchase 21.4 acres providing a missing connection between the Hemlock Grove - Lawrence Park conservation lands and the old B&M rail line, which leads to the Town Forest (to south) and to Fitch's Bridge (to north).
+The Commission is currently in active negotiations to acquire another critical link connecting two large and well used areas of open space.
+In addition to providing access to hikers, protecting links between established conservation areas provides corridors for wildlife.
+20 List of attachments: a) Proposal; b) Attachment 1, Master Plan Excerpt; c) Attachment 2, 20.
+OSRP excerpt; d) Attachment 3, Management Plan.
+21. Additional Information: See proposal.
+Map figures included in Attachments 1 & 2.
+22. Management Plan: See attached Management Plan for Land Protection (Attachment 3).

+Groton Community Preservation Plan 2019-20

-23. Applicant Signature: Date: 3/15/18
+23. Applicant Signature: Date: 03/11 /2019

 Co Applicant Signature: Date:

 Co Applicant Signature: Date: